 When making the decision of whether to appoint a nominee director, you should carefully consider these advantages and drawbacks and make an informed decision based on their specific needs.

 Apart from having at least one director, you’ll also need to appoint a Company Secretary in Hong Kong.
-Curious what this role is about?
+Curious about what this role is about?
 Check out our article for more detail.

 2. What are the basics of nominee directors in Hong Kong?